Queen of Heaven

 My research on icons is minimal, but love researching on topics of icons in banknotes.
 I have other banknotes from other middle east countries that has some iconic symbols.
 I will share my research on them in future posts.

 I’m curious to know your experience in banknotes that show symbols or icons.
-I welcome your comments, you can go to our discussion forum to start a topic.
+I welcome your comments.

 We are sorry that this post was not useful for you!